-My theme for the next few weeks is Fairy Tales and Traditional Tales, starting with raft building to help the Billy Goats Gruff over the bridge.
+My theme for the next few weeks is Fairy Tales and Traditional Tales, starting with a Billy Goats Gruff STEM Challenge to build a raft to help the Billy Goats Gruff avoid the bridge.
 First we read the story and then talked about which materials might work best for a raft.
-We decided they should float and be strong enough to take the weight of a toy goat.
+We decided the raft should float and be strong enough to take the weight of a toy goat.
 You could split this activity into several stages.

 Raft Building STEM

 - Design your rafts – which materials do you think will work best?

 - Build your rafts – do you need to change your design?

 - Test your rafts to see if they sink or float.

 - Can your raft support the weight of your goat?

 Raft building instructions